Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Ascent currently supports the creation of the Astaire specification (spec A) which captures images of the scene from positions on a spherical camera.
-The number of images are captured in the parameters ``phi`` and ``theta``. ``phi`` specifies the number of division along the polar angle and ``theta`` specifies the number of division along the azimuth angle.
+The number of images are captured in the parameters ``phi`` and ``theta``. ``phi`` specifies the number of divisions along the polar angle and ``theta`` specifies the number of divisions along the azimuth.
 For example, if ``phi = 4`` and ``theta = 8`` then the resulting database will contain ``4 * 8`` images per time step.
 The Cinema database can then be explored in a supported viewer.
-In the future we hope to inclue a web-based view to enbale database exploration as the simulation is running.
+In the future we hope to integrate a web-based viewer to enable exploration of the Cinema database as the simulation is running.

 .. code-block:: c++